ColinBuchheit/Virus-Proj/README.md

 # Virus-Proj

-This project is to demonstrate the basic rundementals of how a compiter virus rund and operates.
-The task is once the program is acticated, the computer virus infects all .py files in the downloads or documents folders
+This project is to demonstrate the basic fundamentals of how a computer virus runs and operates.
+The task is once the program is activated, the computer virus infects all .py files in the downloads or documents folders